ramanujds/spring-boot-microservices/README.md

 In an e-commerce application, domains could include order management, inventory, and user authentication, each implemented as a separate microservice.

-Certainly!
-Here are brief notes with examples for each of the topics related to Spring Boot in the context of an e-commerce application:

 ### Spring Boot Introduction:

 **What is Spring Boot?**